SongComposer: A Large Language Model for Lyric and Melody Generation in Song Composition: Introduction

-When comparing with traditional models~\cite{sheng2021songmass} that require separate decoders for different tasks, our SongComposer unifies all song-related tasks within a single language model.
-Besides, by employing text-based melody representation and directly modeling the alignment between lyrics and notes, we successfully empower the LLM to generate melodies with lyrics using a considerably reduced number of tokens.
+We evaluate SongComposer on four song-related tasks, as shown in Figure~\ref{fig:framework}.
+Extensive experiments demonstrate that SongComposer outperforms advanced GPT-4 and several open-source LLMs both in terms of quality and adherence to the prompt.
+Moreover, we excel in the traditional model~\citep{sheng2021songmass, ju2022telemelody} on specific lyric-to-melody tasks.
+In addition, we conduct a thorough ablation study to verify the effectiveness of the proposed components.
+We also include a memorization test \citep{carlini2022quantifying, agostinelli2023musiclm} to check for inappropriate copying from the dataset, revealing that SongComposer's output significantly differs from the original sequences in the pretraining dataset.

-In short, our contributions are as follows: \begin{itemize}[itemsep=3pt,topsep=0pt,parsep=0pt] \item We introduce SongComposer, an LLM designed for song composition.
-It composes melodies and lyrics with symbolic song representations, with the benefit of better token efficiency, precise representation, flexible format, and human-readable output. \item We have collected SongCompose-PT, a comprehensive pretraining dataset that includes lyrics, melodies, and paired lyrics and melodies in either Chinese or English. \item Extensive experiments show that SongComposer outperforms advanced LLMs like GPT-4 in tasks such as lyric-to-melody generation, melody-to-lyric generation, song continuation, and text-to-song creation. \end{itemize}
+In short, our contributions are as follows: \begin{itemize}[itemsep=3pt,topsep=0pt,parsep=0pt,leftmargin=16pt] \item We introduce SongComposer, an LLM capable of generating whole-song singable sheets that include both melodies and lyrics with well-structured formats following instructions. \item We propose a novel scalar initialization for note pitches and integrate motif- and phrase-level knowledge to enhance the model's understanding of pitch attributes and song structure. \item Extensive experiments show SongComposer outperforms traditional composition models and advanced LLMs like GPT-4 in various song-related generation tasks. \end{itemize}